aymene69/discord-spotify-bot/README.md

 # Discord.py Spotify bot!

 This is a simple Discord.py bot with basic commands to play Spotify tracks to a voice channel.
+FOR EDUCATIONAL PURPOSES ONLY.
 THIS DOESN'T DOWNLOAD SOUNDS FROM YOUTUBE ACCORDING TO THE SPOTIFY SONG!
 IT PLAYS DIRECTLY FROM SPOTIFY!

 THIS NEEDS A PREMIUM SPOTIFY ACCOUNT